How to fit spotlights

-If you want to create some interesting lighting effects, why not replace your standard pendant light fittings with streamlined recessed spotlights?
+Want to create some interesting lighting effects in your home?
+Replace your standard pendant light fittings with recessed spotlights.
 These come with fittings to take a range of bulbs, including low energy and LED.
 Or you could choose low-voltage LED spotlights which are a particularly safe and practical option in your kitchen or bathroom.

 Use a pair of compasses to draw a circle in pencil on the ceiling where you’ll position your light.
 After checking for pipes or cables with a detector, drill a small through – just inside the circle.

 Use a holesaw to cut around the marked circle.
 Make sure you’re wearing safety goggles and a mask when you do this.
 After you’ve removed the disc of plasterboard from the ceiling, you should find that your lights slot into place on spring clips that grip the plasterboard around them.

 Safety first - Spotlight and transformer heat

 Because spotlights (and particularly transformers) can get very hot, they’re a potential fire risk if there’s not enough ventilation.
 So always pull any insulation material well clear of the fitting and fit specially designed heat diffusers to your down lighters.
 If your transformer is hidden in a ceiling void, you must be able to get to it from above or a trap door below.
 It’s worth checking the manufacturer’s instructions before fittings a transformer, as some aren’t designed to operate in an unventilated ceiling void.
 In a loft, it’s a good idea to protect your fittings from accidental damage by building a plywood box around them – but be sure to leave the top open for ventilation.
 In some situations, the Building Regulations state that all recessed ceiling lights must be enclosed in fire-proof compartments, even when they’re installed in a multi-occupancy building.